Schneider Electric EcoStruxure Power Monitoring Expert (PME) (Update B)

 EcoStruxure™ Power Monitoring Expert (PME)

-WORKAROUNDRestrict network access to EcoStruxure PME application interface to authorized engineering and administrative personnel only, using firewall rules or network segmentation
+WORKAROUNDRestrict network access to the PME application to authorized personnel only using firewall rules or network segmentation

 Schedule — requires maintenance window